ewfx/gaied-scoeindia/README.md

 PyMuPDF (fitz): For extracting text from PDF files.
 7) docx: For extracting text from DOCX files.
 8) BeautifulSoup: For HTML content parsing.
+9) ReactJS: To build the UI.
-9) Postman: To test the Api.
+10) Postman: To test the Api.
-10) IDE: For developing the project.
+11) IDE: For developing the project.
-11) Canva: For creating the demo video.
+12) Canva: For creating the demo video.

 ## 🚧 Challenges We Faced
 Describe the major technical or non-technical challenges your team encountered.